scalemaildev/hashgraph_chess/README.md

 I will continue to work on the user interface to allow the application to be used across a wide variety of desktop and mobile devices.

-### Mainnet
+### Mainnet Migration

-Once the application is deemed secure and serviceable, the Hashgraph sdk client will be pointed toward the Hedera Hashgraph Mainnet.
+Once the application is deemed secure and serviceable, the client will be pointed toward the Hedera Hashgraph Mainnet.
 Users will be able to conduct chess matches using tinybars from their Mainnet accounts.
-At this time, the application will also be hosted on AWS Elastic Beanstalk for public use.
+At that time, the application will also be hosted on AWS Elastic Beanstalk for public use.

 ## Credits